QuentinRa/blog.quentinra.dev/maths/logic/index.md

 ## Natural deduction

 Your goal is to demonstrate that something is true.
-You will start from the conclusion=what you think is true and using Sequent calculus / `Séquents prouvables`, you will aim to split your conclusion into axioms / `axiomes` (=something always true).
+You will start from the conclusion=what you think is true and, using Sequent calculus / `Séquents prouvables`, you will aim to split your conclusion into axioms / `axiomes` (=something always true).

 We are defining F, G, H as propositions and $\Gamma$ a set of propositions.
 We will use the notation

 @\frac{Assumptions}{Conclusion}@

-Everything at the left of $\vdash$ is true, at first, you got nothing here, and your expression at the right of $\vdash$ but your goal will be to move as many propositions as possible inside Gamma using the sequent calculus then when you can, you need to try to get axioms (the sequent ax) for each expression with a $\vdash$.
+Everything at the left of $\vdash$ is true, at first, you got nothing here, and your expression at the right of $\vdash$, but your goal will be to move as many propositions as possible inside Gamma using the sequent calculus then when you can, you need to try to get axioms (the sequent ax) for each expression with a $\vdash$.

 <table class="table table-striped table-bordered table-dark">
     <tr>